trungnt13/islurm/README.rst

-Simple libary for lauching SLURM jobs
+Simple libary for lauching SLURM jobs using python